axoflow/axosyslog-core-docs/content/whats-new/_index.md

 ---
 <!-- This file is under the copyright of Axoflow, and licensed under Apache License 2.0, except for using the Axoflow and AxoSyslog trademarks. -->

 This page is a changelog that collects the major changes and additions to this documentation.
-(If you want to know the details about why we have separate documentation for AxoSyslog, our syslog-ng distribution and how it relates to the syslog-ng documentation, read our [syslog-ng documentation and similarities with AxoSyslog Core](https://axoflow.com/axosyslog-core-documentation-syslog-ng/) blog post.)
+(If you want to know the details about why we have separate documentation for AxoSyslog and how it relates to the `syslog-ng` documentation, read our [syslog-ng documentation and similarities with AxoSyslog Core](https://axoflow.com/axosyslog-core-documentation-syslog-ng/) blog post.)

 ## Version 4.7 release (2024-04-18)